 Our Achievements

-Improve menstrual hygiene and sexual health among adolescents
+Improve menstrual hygiene practices

 Evolving strategies to empower adolescent girls through capacitating local role model girls and parents in Koppal district